nostrver-se/nostr-php/README.md

 This is a PHP Helper library for Nostr.
 More info about Nostr: https://github.com/nostr-protocol/nostr.

-If you need any help, please join this Telegram group: https://t.me/nostr_php

 ## Installation

 To use in your project with Composer: